 Any student of English Literature beyond the MA level must have some working competence (reading comprehension/translation) in one language other than English.
-By the end of their fifth term, all PhD students are required to demonstrate a reading knowledge of French (or of a language other than English demonstrably relevant to their approved course of study) in either of two ways:
+By the end of their ninth term, all PhD students are required to demonstrate a reading knowledge of French (or of a language other than English demonstrably relevant to their approved course of study) by passing the program's French translation exam, or a suitable equivalent prepared and assessed by a teacher of the student's preferred language.